uwetom/media-production-worksheets/wk15-using-external-data/using-data-in-unity.md

 ## Overview
 In this session we are going to learn how to import live, external data (in JSON format) in Unity and extract  some data from the imported JSON.

-Then we will use the data to add objects and information into an AR scene.
+Then in the next worksheet we will use the data to add objects and information into an AR scene.

 Most of this will involve working with C# scripts and the Unity3D console.
 We are going to use the NASA data for Near Earth Objects that we looked at previously https://api.nasa.gov/.